Trietptm-on-Coding-Algorithms/secret.re/frick.md

 More or less a great attempt to make reverse engineering fun++ && pain_in_the_ass--

 # Description
+Frida makes reverse engineering better.
+By allowing arbitrary code injection at any time and the abilities to play with pointer and use native functions through js api, frida turns debugging into the next level.
+Scripting exploit and stuffs to reach challenges will fit any case, however, I decided to code a cli for the following reasons:

+* any step forward (aka any new line of code) require package restart (or a static code to reload the script)
+* hooking and tracing a routin which is invoked hundred times is a pain.
+* having colors highlighting pointers/values and structs would turn me to code some static "framework" in any case
+* Whatever is the goal, using the fastest way is always a must.
+I coded inside everything to go faster (that fit my approach)
 # Commands
 |   command   |              short              |                                                           info                                                           |
 |-------------|---------------------------------|--------------------------------------------------------------------------------------------------------------------------|